How did everything begin?

 forever on earth.

-The main reason for the limited existence of life is the
+The main reason for the limited existence

-limited existence time of the sun.
-Since the sun cannot have
+of life is the limited existence time of the sun.
+Since the

+dark).
 Without the sun, the temperature would be almost -273

 degrees, it would be dark and the water would be frozen -